 Video

-CS:DM allows you to generate videos and raw files (images and audio) from demos.
+CS:DM allows you to generate videos, images, and/or audio from demos.

 This feature is accessible by clicking on the Video tab from a match.

-Video jobs are added to a queue allowing you to schedule multiple videos to be generated one after the other.
+Video jobs are added to a queue, allowing you to schedule multiple videos…

 Compatibility